semuconsulting/PyGPSClient/README.md

 **NTRIP CASTER MODE**

 1. Select NTRIP CASTER mode and (if necessary) enter the host IP address and port.
-1. An additional expandable panel is made available to allow the user to configure a connected RTK-compatible u-blox receiver (e.g. ZED-F9P) to operate in either `FIXED` or `SURVEY-IN` Base Station mode (*NB: parameters can only be amended while the caster is stopped*).
+1. An additional expandable panel is made available to allow the user to configure a connected RTK-compatible receiver (e.g. u-blox ZED-F9P or Quectel LG290P) to operate in either `FIXED` or `SURVEY-IN` Base Station mode (*NB: parameters can only be amended while the caster is stopped*).
 If 'Configure Base Station' is checked, the selected configuration will be applied to the connected receiver once the caster is activated.
+1. Select the receiver type (currently u-blox ZED-F9* and Quectel LG290P receivers are supported).
 1. NMEA messages can be suppressed by checking 'Disable NMEA'.
 A minimum set of UBX messages will be output in their place.
 1. NTRIP client login credentials are set via the user and password fields.
 1. Check the Socket Server/NTRIP Caster checkbox to activate the caster.